Periodontal Treatment in Glenmont, NY

 For diet, we recommend that you avoid prolonged and frequent exposure to sugar.
 For example, if you have a cup of coffee with sugar, finish it quickly rather than sipping it every 20 minutes.
 Each sip you take deposits sugar on your teeth, and it takes 30 minutes for your mouth to bring the acids back to a neutral level.

-When a patient has not had a dental cleaning for a long time and the oral hygiene isn't great, the plaque, tartar, and bacteria will build up around the gums.
-This will cause the gum to become inflamed at first as the body try to fight off the bacteria.
+When a patient has not had a dental cleaning for a long time and their oral hygiene isn't great, the plaque, tartar, and bacteria will build up around the gums.
+This will cause the gum to become inflamed at first as the body attempts to fight off the bacteria.
 The inflammation of the gum will make the gum look red and puffy and bleed when brushing and flossing.
 Do not get discouraged by the bleeding, keep up with proper brushing and flossing and the inflammation and bleeding should go down.

 Please Call to Schedule an Appointment

 Our goal is to help keep your teeth healthy and intact for a long time.
-If you’d like to learn more about our prevention strategies and treatment to periodontal disease, please call our Glenmont dental office.
+If you’d like to learn more about our prevention strategies and treatment of periodontal disease, please call our Glenmont dental office.
 We offer convenient morning and evening hours so you don’t have to arrange your work schedule around your dental appointments.
 We’re pleased to work with most major insurances and will work with you to make sure you always receive the maximum benefit you’re entitled to.